 Or you can also go for a more colorful look with brightly colored paint to make it stand out from the green vegetation in your backyard or garden.

-I would suggest going for red, orange, or yellow as these provide a really nice contrast from green.
+I would suggest going for red, orange, or yellow, as these provide a really nice contrast from green.

-I actually wrote another article on the best colors for painting birdbaths.
 I included a handy chart that details which color attracts what bird species.
-You’re gonna find it useful!

 One way to get really creative with painting your birdbath would be to squeeze down diluted paint from a sponge from the edges to the center.
-Here’s an example I found on Pinterest.
-Pinterest has many examples so go have a look!

 If you’re more artistic and want to go for a real painting, you can consider painting flowers on the top to make it look like a flower.
-I found an example of this on Pinterest.

 Should You Paint Concrete Bird Baths?